Karin Magnussen: Early life and education

-National Socialist views
+Nazism

 Magnussen had joined the National Socialist German Student League (NSDStB) during her studies.
 In 1931, she became a member of the NSDAP.
 Later, she became BDM leader and was a member of the National Socialist Teachers League (NSLB).
 In Bremen, she lectured on racism and demographics.
 She was BDM leader in the Gau.
 In 1935, she was employed in the Gau Hannover in the Racial Politics Office.
 Her publication of Race and Population Policy Tools appeared in 1936.
 In 1939, this work was published by Lehmann of Munich.
 After the end of the Second World War, in the Soviet zone of occupation, it appeared on the list of prohibited literature.

 In the third published edition of 1943, Magnussen expressed the following:

 This war is not just about the preservation of the German people, but is about the question, which races and peoples should live in the future on European soil....
 Basically England had no interest in the prosecution of this war, but it is a very different people, working parasitically behind the scenes and which is afraid to lose everything.
 In all of the enemy States, Judaism has significant influence.
 And just as Judaism had probably the clearest recognition that in the decisive struggle, the question of them was to be decided.
 The current war must therefore be also about the repression of the black danger in the West and the elimination of the Bolshevik threat in the East, which still resolves a racial problem in Europe, which all States are more or less interested in: the Jewish question.
 Also the Jew who enjoys life as a host in our country, is our enemy, even if he does not actively engage with weapons in this fight. …From the European point of view, the Jewish question is resolved in that the emigrant Jews do the thinking for the leaders in the other States.
 We have seen that these emigrants are only troublesome and set up the peoples against each other.